BackToTech-Study/HelloGIT/README.md

   - To stash uncommited changes you can use `git stash push`
   - You can then change branches and work on someting else.
 When you are ready to return to your work you can use `git stash apply` to restore stashed changes.
-  - You can create and trach multiple stashes.
+  - You can create multiple stashes.
 To see a list of stashes use the command `git stash list`

 - [x] To rename a branch use the command: `git branch --move feature/tomove feature/ToBeMoved`